Thomaspeacock-studio/HousingPriceMachineLearningModel/README.md

 Provide step-by-step instructions on how to install dependencies and configure the environment.
 You can add a requirements.txt file if necessary.

-**Open IDE and create Project Directory or Navigate to Project Directory ** cd [/Users/path/to/your/directory]
+1. Open IDE and create Project Directory or Navigate to Project Directory cd [/Users/path/to/your/directory]

-# Clone the repository into IDE
-git clone https://github.com/Thomaspeacock-studio/HousingPriceMachineLearningModel.git
+2. Clone the repository into IDE git clone https://github.com/Thomaspeacock-studio/HousingPriceMachineLearningModel.git

-# Install virtualenv if you don't have it
-pip install virtualenv
+3. Install virtualenv if you don't have it pip install virtualenv

-# Create a virtual environment
+4. Create a virtual environment virtualenv venv
-virtualenv venv

-# Activate the environment (Linux/Mac)
+5. Activate the environment (Linux/Mac)
 source venv/bin/activate

-# Activate the environment (Windows)
+6. Activate the environment (Windows) .\venv\Scripts\activate
-.\venv\Scripts\activate

-# Install the required packages
+7. Install the required packages python>=3.7
-python>=3.7
-# Core data science libraries
 numpy>=1.18.0
 pandas>=1.0.0
 scikit-learn>=0.24.0

-# Jupyter notebook for running .ipynb files
 jupyterlab>=3.0.0

-# Add matplotlib or seaborn if you need plotting
 matplotlib>=3.2.0
 seaborn>=0.10.0